 The approximate extent of the Manor of Meelick in the early seventeenth century, showing the location of the castle of Illanedarragh.

-It is unclear if the castle was repaired, but it was still standing in the late seventeenth century, at which time Captain John Stevens, an English Jacobite officer in the regiment of the Grand Prior, recorded in his journal on arrival at Meelick in June of 1691 that the place consisted ‘of a few scattering cottages, one gentleman’s house in an island and an old castle in another little island, upon one of the passes of the Shannon, which pass is convenient enough for travellers with a guide; but not for an army, the ford being narrow with several windings and dangerous on both sides.’
+It is unclear if the castle was in good repair in either 1580 or in the early seventeenth century, but it was still standing in the late seventeenth century, at which time Captain John Stevens, an English Jacobite officer in the regiment of the Grand Prior, recorded in his journal on arrival at Meelick in June of 1691 that the place consisted ‘of a few scattering cottages, one gentleman’s house in an island and an old castle in another little island, upon one of the passes of the Shannon, which pass is convenient enough for travellers with a guide; but not for an army, the ford being narrow with several windings and dangerous on both sides.’
 (The rapidity of the current at the pass at Keeloge was noted at the time of navigation works locally in the mid nineteenth century.)[iv]
 From the description of the pass, the old castle to which Stevens referred was evidently that on Illanedarragh.

 There was no trace of the castle nor standing remains of any castle at Meelick remaining by 1838, at which time the parish and surrounding area was surveyed by Ordnance Survey researchers.
 The local inhabitants did, however, point to the previous existence of a castle called ‘Caisleán na darach’ or the ‘castle of the oak’ on Old Castle Island, the name derived, it would appear, from the earlier Gaelic name of the island.

-Old Castle Island and the route of its pass was indicated on the 1842 Ordnance Survey maps of Ireland, the island described as containing only thirty five perches, but was no longer in existence by the 1890s and did not appear on the revised 25 inch maps dating from that period.
+Old Castle Island and the route of its pass was indicated on the map produced in 1837 for the Shannon Commissioners in relation to a proposed weir and canal nearby and and again in 1842 on Ordnance Survey maps of Ireland of that year.
+On that latter map the island was described as containing only thirty five perches, but the island itself was no longer in existence by the 1890s and did not appear on the revised 25 inch maps dating from that period.

 In Spring of 1842 works commenced to improve navigation on the Shannon about the old pass at Keeloge and were completed about 1846.[v]
 In addition to a large lock and a stone weir to regulate the discharge and the level of water, the river was to be deepened at Keeloge ford, ‘by excavating the bed to a depth of six feet below the present (pre-1844 depth) bottom, so as to give a depth of full seven feet six inches for navigation’ on the completion of the works.[vi]